dhansel/IECDevice/README.md

     section for an example on how to use IECBusHandler class.

 So far I have tested this library on the following microcontrollers:
-  -  Arduino 8-bit ATMega devices (Uno R3, Mega, Mini, Micro, Leonardo)
+  -  Arduino 8-bit ATMega devices (Uno R3, Mega, Mini, Nano, Micro, Leonardo)
   -  Arduino Uno R4
   -  Arduino Due (32-bit)
   -  ESP32 (in Arduino IDE as well as using PlatformIO with ESP-IDF framework)